Wheels and Legs

 The rover is designed to withstand a tilt of 45 degrees in any direction without overturning.
 However, the rover is programmed through its "fault protection limits" in its hazard avoidance software to avoid exceeding tilts of 30 degrees during its traverses.

-The rover rocker-bogie design allows the rover to go over obstacles (such as rocks) or through holes that are more than a wheel diameter (50 centimeters or about 20 inches) in size.
+The rover rocker-bogie design allows the rover to go over obstacles (such as rocks) or through holes that are more than a wheel diameter (about 20 inches or 50 centimeters) in size.
 Each wheel also has cleats, providing grip for climbing in soft sand and scrambling over rocks.

-Rover SpeedThe rover has a top speed on flat hard ground of 4 centimeters per second (a little over 1.5 inches per second).
+Rover SpeedThe rover has a top speed on flat hard ground of a little over 1.5 inches per second (4 centimeters per second).